TemariVirus/unperfect-tetris/README.md

 pc demo [options]
 ```

 Demostrates the perfect clear solver's speed with a tetris playing bot.
+The
+solver runs on a single thread in this demo.

 #### Options

 `-h`, `--help` Print the help message.

-`-n`, `--nn` The path to the neural network to use for the bot.
-If not
+`-n`, `--nn` The path to the neural network to use for the solver.
+The path may
+be absolute, relative to the current working directory, or relative to the
-provided, a default built-in network will be used.
+executable's directory.
+If not provided, a default built-in NN will be used.

 `-p`, `--pps` The target pieces per second of the bot. (default: 10)